-Unused personal choice days shall not accumulate from year to year.
+Unused personal choice and PTO days shall not accumulate from year to year.
+PTO hours are anticipated to be used for holidays.

 Sabbatical Leave

 The College may grant one (1) sabbatical leave per fiscal year to a full-time administrator for study, formal education, research, writing, or other professional value to the administrator as related to an administrative position at the College.
 The objective of sabbatical leave is to improve the quality of the administrator's service to the College.